 - 1. File a White Mountains Community College application form including the application fee, and when requested, complete a personal interview with a college representative.
 A hard copy of the application may be submitted, or it can be completed on-line at www.wmcc.edu. - 2.
 Submit evidence of high school graduation (or GED) with an official transcript of courses, grades and standardized tests.
 Homeschool students please refer to page 8. - 3.
 Participate in the Accuplacer placement exam or other admissions exams as required by specific curricula.
 Successful completion of the SAT exam may waive the requirement for the placement exam.
 Contact the admissions office for details. - 4.
 Present recommendations from high school personnel and/or employer(s) when appropriate.
 The recommendations should reflect character, personality, special abilities and general qualifications for college study. - 5.
 Submit an official transcript of all previous postsecondary work with course descriptions. - 6.
-Submit the health survey prior to registering for classes.
-A physical examination may also be necessary to meet the requirements of selected programs. - 7.
+Submit health related paperwork as required by individual programs prior to registering for classes. - 7.
 Apprise the college of eligibility for Veterans Administration and other aid programs.